holokit/holokit-unity-sdk/README.md

 `HandTrackingManager` tracks the user's hand and provides the positions of the [21 hand joints](https://developer.apple.com/documentation/vision/vnhumanhandposeobservationjointname?language=objc) of each hand.

 To use `HandTrackingManager`, you need to do is to create a new empty GameObject in the scene and add `HandTrackingManager` component onto it.
-The script will automatically setup the GameObject.
+The script will automatically setup the GameObject for you.

 <img src="https://github.com/holoi/holokit-unity-sdk/assets/44870300/54c5dc5e-ca2b-4cac-b132-d1aab5f47fa0" alt="HandTrackingManager" width="800"/>